We camped at Escalante Canyon Road, Colorado in October 2021

 There are tons of trails that run all over the entire area.
 Some are for OHV traffic while others have been recently closed to motor vehicles making them perfect for hiking and mountain biking.

-We were able to follow a small trail from our campsite to the rim of the canyon the Colorado River flows in.
+We were able to follow a small trail from our campsite to the rim of the canyon the Gunnison River flows in.

-If you decide to try and find a spot near the Colorado River just know that train tracks do run along the river and there are trains running daily and nightly.
+If you decide to try and find a spot near the Gunnison River just know that train tracks do run along the river and there are trains running daily and nightly.

 We also saw a ton of small tent campsites up near the rim.
 I think you can access them by following the road to the right I was talking about.